If you have low vision, you probably assume the javelin or discus wouldn’t be a good fit. But VisAbility client Jackson is going to prove you wrong.

 Juvenile retinoschisis diagnosis

 Jackson was diagnosed with X-linked juvenile retinoschisis when he was five and at primary school.
 His teacher noticed he was squinting in the classroom and tests followed.
-Jackson received help from an education support assistant and a visiting Braille teacher from VisAbility when we had peripatetic specialist teachers.
+Jackson received support from VisAbility’s Children and Youth Services team, education support assistant and a visiting Braille teacher from VisAbility when we had peripatetic specialist teachers.
 It wasn’t until he was nine that his eyesight deteriorated rapidly.

 More recently he’s sought guidance from our Assistive Technology team at VisAbility.